dreamhost/vagrant-openstack-plugin/README.md

 * `proxy` - HTTP proxy.
 When behind a firewall override this value for API access.
 * `ssl_verify_peer` - sets the ssl_verify_peer on the underlying excon connection - useful for self signed certs etc.
 * `floating_ip` - Floating ip.
 The floating IP to assign for this instance.
 If set to :auto, then this assigns any available floating IP to the instance.
+If set to :associate_unassigned, then it will use the next IP address which is unasssigned in the pool specified in floating_ip_pool.
 * `floating_ip_pool` - Floating ip pool to allocate IP addresses from, if floating_ip is set to :auto.
 Previously allocated addresses will not be used, and addresses allocated here will be released when the VM is destroyed.